casistack/cardanoledgerstate/README.md

 1. ftpleader.sh ( modify accordingly if you chose to use ssh or ftps)
 2. getleaderscript.sh (script to use in cronjob)
 3. getleaderdocker.sh ( script to sownload ledger state)
-4.

 ## Steps for FTP upload

-While this guide was configured using Linux users in mind, the is no reason why it cannot be adapted for Windows or Mac users.
+While this guide was configured using Linux users in mind, there is no reason why it cannot be adapted for Windows or Mac users.
 For windows users, you might be able to adapt it using the windows subsystem for linux https://docs.microsoft.com/en-us/windows/wsl/install-win10 ie ubuntu from the Microsoft store.